-Carnegie Capital is a limited partnership founded in 2011.
+Carnegie Capital Investments is a limited partnership founded in 2011.
 California has granted us great

 experience in the up and down markets.
 Our clients are confident that they are being represented